TugboatQA/slackbot/README.md

 npm install
 ```

+3. Create a new Slack app at https://api.slack.com/apps/

+4. Configure the app using the provided `slack-app-manifest.json` file

+5. Create an app-level token with these scopes:
+   - connections:write
+   - authorizations:read
+   - app_configurations:write
+   This will be your `SLACK_APP_TOKEN` (starts with xapp-)

+6. Under OAuth & Permissions:
+   - Click "Install to Workspace" to get the OAuth token
+   - Copy the Bot User OAuth Token - this will be your `BOT_TOKEN` (starts with xoxb-)

+7. Under Basic Information:
+   - Find "Signing Secret" in App Credentials section
+   - Copy the signing secret - this will be your `CLIENT_SIGNING_SECRET`

-3. Create a `.env` file in the root directory with your Slack tokens:
+8. Create a `.env` file in the root directory with your Slack tokens:

 ```
 BOT_TOKEN=xoxb-your-bot-token